JennyCloud/Azure-Zero-to-Hero/Cert-Prep/AZ-104/Labs/03-Deploy-and-Manage-Azure-Compute-Resources/03-Provision-and-Manage-Containers-in-the-Azure-Portal/README.md

-# Lab 03 - Provision and Manage Containers in Azure
+# Lab 03 - Provision and Manage Containers

 This lab demonstrates how to deploy, manage, and scale containers in Azure using several platform services.
 You will work with Azure Container Registry (ACR), Azure Container Instances (ACI), and Azure Container Apps (ACA) to understand container provisioning, networking, and operational management in preparation for the AZ-104 exam.